Zurich at a glance

 - Important information

-Population 379,915 Languages German, French, Italian, English Currency Swiss Franc Visa Information No visa required for EU citizens
+Population 379,915 Languages German, French, Italian, English Currency Swiss Franc Visa Information No visa required for UK citizens

 - Average temperatures